+Certain statements are only available on larger memory configurations (16K memory), notably the MAT and PRINT USING statements.
 Table 5-1 is a list of configurations and the extent of the BASIC implementation on those configurations.
 Appendix F gives further details with regard to memory mapping and memory sizes.

 Version of BASIC Memory Size

+BASIC without MAT or PRINT USING 16K

+BASIC with MAT statements 32K

+BASIC with PRINT USING statement 32K

-BASIC with both MAT and PRINT USING statements (BASIC) 32K
+BASIC with both MAT and PRINT USING statements 32K

-BASIC with Double Precision (DBASIC) 32K
+BASIC with Double Precision 3 2K

 Table 5-1.
-List of Configurations and BASIC System Statement Availability
+List of Configurations and BASIC System Statement Availability BREAK where N1...Nn is a list of statement numbers separated by commas.

-BREAK